- New statewide program for free medication, sharps, and inhaler disposal

 - Other Ventura County Pharmaceutical Disposal Programs

-- Needle & Sharps Disposal & Collection Facilities
+- Needle and Sharps Disposal and Collection Facilities

 City of Thousand Oaks residents can safely and confidentially dispose of expired, unused or unwanted pharmaceuticals at several locations in the City.
 The medication bins are for home-generated medications only.
 No business, hospital or clinic waste is accepted.